utPLSQL/utPLSQL/docs/userguide/annotations.md

 2 tests, 0 failed, 0 errored, 0 disabled, 0 warning(s)
 ```

-When you define multiple beforeall procedures, all of them will get executed before invoking any test in package.
-Order of execution for beforeall procedures is defined by the position of the `--%beforeall` annotation in the package specification.
+In the below example, procedure `another_setup` is invoked after `initial_setup`.
-Note that procedure `another_setup` is also invoked before any test, though it's located at the end of package specification.
+The `another_setup` still gets invoked before any test from that suite package is executed.
  ```sql
  create or replace package test_package as --%suite(Tests for a package)